 Sitting around the campfire, Shaben turned to Paul and said that some “important people” had been on the plane.
 Before the crash, Paul hadn’t heard of Grant Notley — nor Larry Shaben.
 Paul once told me, “Larry’s some kind of big wheel in the Government.”
 He was, in fact, a provincial cabinet minister.

-Shaben asked what others would wish for if he could have anything he wanted.
+Shaben asked what others would wish for if they could have anything they wanted.
 The cop said he wanted to be with his wife, Shaben wanted a hot bath and the prisoner a joint.

 Rescue came at daylight when men with the Canadian Air Force rappelled from a helicopter.